 Importance of Each Statement

-: Understanding this statement is vital for assessing profitability.
+Income Statement: Understanding this statement is vital for assessing profitability.
 It helps you identify trends in revenue and expenses, guiding budget allocation and pricing strategies.

 Balance Sheet: This statement is essential for evaluating your business's solvency and financial stability.
 It helps you understand your company’s liquidity and how well it can cover short-term and long-term obligations.